 The Machar Fellowship for recent college graduates interested in exploring the world of Jewish professional careers is now accepting applications.
 APPLY HERE (open until February 28, 2017) A two-year leadership development program, Machar will provide six talented emerging Jewish leaders with a strong foundation in the early years of their careers in Jewish education that will propel them into the future of Jewish organizational leadership.
 Fellows will be paid competitive full-time salaries for the two years.
 The program is comprised if ...More

 As millions of people converged on Washington, DC for a variety of reasons and different purposes over inauguration weekend, the Charles and Lynn Schusterman Family Foundation, Repair the World, Moishe House, REALITY, ROI Community, and the Jim Joseph Foundation hosted the Weekend of Hope, Healing and Service.
-Over those 48 hours, more than hundreds of people joined in meaningful dialogue about building a more inclusive society and took action during a day of service to help others.
-Aviva Jacobs, a Schusterman Fellow and a ...More
+Over those 48 hours, hundreds of people joined in meaningful dialogue about building a more inclusive society and took action during a day of service to help others.
+Aviva Jacobs, a Schusterman Fellow and a Vice President ...More

 Foundation for Jewish Camp (FJC) has added URJ 6 Points Sci-Tech Academy West to the Specialty Camp Incubator III cohort.
 Building on the success of the previous two Incubators, this unique entrepreneurial opportunity will now launch six new camps in the summer of 2018.
 The addition of the sixth camp, as well as the entire program, is made possible by a combined grant from The AVI CHAI Foundation and Jim Joseph Foundation.